Upcoming Events

 Disclaimer

 The descriptions and events listed on this page are sourced from Train.org.
-These events are not hosted by the Colorado Emergency Preparedness Partnership and we are not affiliated with the event or Train.
+These events are not hosted by the Colorado Emergency Preparedness Partnership, and we are not affiliated with the event or Train.org.
 All event details, including dates, availability, and descriptions are subject to change by the event organizers.
-For the most up-to-date information click the "Learn More and Register Here" button to be taken directly to Train's official event page.
-Thank you Train for providing access to these valuable learning opportunities.
+For the most up-to-date information, click the "Learn More and Register Here" button to be taken directly to Train.org's official event page.
+Thank you Train.org, for providing access to these valuable learning opportunities.